Dhaval2404/ColorPicker/README.md

       }
       .show()
     ```
- *  You can change the color or Positive and Negative Button Color.
+ *  You can change the color or Positive and Negative Button Text Color.
 Add Following parameters in your **colors.xml** file.

      ```xml
      <resources>